payPan22/Neighborhood_Map/README.md

 4. The search field is  a text input field or dropdown menu that filters the map markers and list items to locations matching the text input.
 5. Clicking a location on the map displays panoramic street view of the location, and animates its associated map marker with color change from red to green when you hover over it.
 6. Clicking a location marker on the map also displays relevant wikiPedia link and an article snippet about the selected location.
+7. Clicking a location item on the list view of location makes the location marker bounce and displays the relevant wikipedia links.
-7. NOTE: This map displays the locations stored in the data.js file.
+8. NOTE: This map displays the locations stored in the data.js file.

 ![Sample View of the Application](https://github.com/payPan22/Neighborhood_Map/blob/master/SampleView.PNG)